AnthonyLloyd/CsCheck/Comparison.md

  Fail: 0.0.0
 ```

+The [shrinking challenge test](https://github.com/jlink/shrinking-challenge/blob/main/challenges/binheap.md) where CsCheck managed to shrink to a new smaller example is another example.
+Most other libraries are more faithful to the original QuickCheck design and they all stop at the same larger example.

 Size is also a better representation of comparison especially for collections or a number of axes.
 There are examples where increasing on one axis while decreasing on others can lead to smaller cases e.g. if Version fails for `2 * ma + mi + bu ≥ 255 * 2`
 CsCheck will be able to shrink to `255.0.0` but [Hedgehog](https://github.com/hedgehogqa) won't.

 For concurrency testing random shrinkers also has an advantage.
-Concurrency tests may not fail determinately.
+Concurrency tests may not fail deterministically.
 This is a real problem for path explorer shrinkers.
 The only solution is to repeat each test multiple times (10 for QuickCheck) since they need to follow defined paths.
 For a random shrinker you can just continue testing different random cases until one fails and limit the size to that each time.